 A host of policy issues related to funding emerge from all of this.
 Should government and private health insurers move beyond the medical model?
 Will the complex models of managed care actually benefit people with behavioral health problems?
 Will the ACA effectively achieve parity and integration between behavioral and physical health coverage?
-What sort of research should government fund - mostly biomedical or also substantial epidemiological, psychosocial, clinical, and services research?
-Etc.
+What sort of research should government fund-mostly biomedical or also services research?
+And many, many more.